LoginRadius/business-email-validator/README.md

 2. Improve the list
 3. Automated grunt task for magnification JS helper library, to distribute files to wrapper directory etc.

+## License

+For more information on licensing, please refer to [License](https://github.com/LoginRadius/business-email-validator/blob/master/LICENSE)

 ---

 Thanks to: